 Vasectomy reversal surgery

 Vasovasostomy, or the reversal of the vasectomy, is performed through two small incisions on each side of the scrotum near the original vasectomy site.
-Using a microscope as a guide, your doctor locates both ends of the vas and collects a drop of semen from one of them.
-The fluid is examined for thickness and the presence of healthy sperm, which should continue to be produced by the testis after vasectomy.
+Using a microscope as a guide, your doctor locates both ends of the vas and collects a drop of sperm, which should continue to be produced by the testis after vasectomy.
 If the semen and sperm are normal, the ends of the vas are reattached, restoring the passageway.

 Vasectomy reversal surgery is more successful if the period of time since the vasectomy has been less than 10 years.
 Vasectomy reversal surgery is usually not covered by insurance, and is performed by a urologist.
 The total cost is approximately $10,000 to $15,000 including the surgeon and the hospital fees.
 If it is successful, the couple can conceive further children without medical assistance.